Q: I was born in Saudi Arabia and need a certified copy of my birth certificate. How do I do this?

 Q: How can I become a Class Representative?

-A: If your class does not have a class rep, you can contact Robin Payne-White DH'59, ABI Class Representative Director, about filling the position.
-If your class has a rep already, you should contact the current class rep to discuss forming a class rep team and/or taking over duties from the current rep.
+A: If your class has a rep already, you should contact the current class rep to discuss forming a class rep team and/or taking over duties from the current rep. If there isn't a rep for your class, and you are interested in becoming one, just reach out to your classmates and start planning a gathering!

 Q: What information does a Class Representative need to maintain?